 Regular mowing is essential to the production and maintenance of a good lawn.
-Unless this is assured, expense and work on all kinds of recommended treatments are of little value.
+Unless this is assured, expense, and work on all kinds of recommended treatments are of little value.

 A first-class lawn needs cutting two or three times a week during periods of vigorous growth and even a very ordinary type of lawn needs cutting at least once a week.
 Less frequent mowing is adequate when growth is poor but the grass should never be allowed to exceed the chosen height by very much.
-Even in the winter months occasional topping may be needed when conditions are suitable.
+Even in the winter months, occasional topping may be needed when conditions are suitable.
 Whenever mowing is carried out, the best results are obtained if the surface is dry.

-The height of cut depends on the quality of the lawn required and the type of grass sown.
+The height of the cut depends on the quality of the lawn required and the type of grass sown.
 There is no need to maintain a lawn at the very short length required for bowls or golf.
 Such close cutting 5mm (1/2in) causes great strain on the grass plants and even the very fine grasses thrive best at heights of 8-12mm (1-4-in).
 Other grasses do not survive very well at all when cut at this height even, and so a height of 1-2cm (.5-1in) is more suitable.
 Even the best varieties of perennial ryegrass, however, should not be cut closer than 2.5cm (1in).

 Grass cuttings contain a useful amount of mineral matter in their bulk of moist organic material and allowing cuttings to fall back on the lawn decreases the drain on plant foods which arises when cuttings are removed.
-On the other hand the organic material is known to encourage disease, weeds, earthworm casting and soft surface conditions so that the best rule is undoubtedly to box off the cuttings and use them elsewhere in the garden.
+On the other hand, the organic material is known to encourage disease, weeds, earthworm casting, and soft surface conditions so that the best rule is undoubtedly to box off the cuttings and use them elsewhere in the garden.

 The essence of a good lawn is uniformity and to get a uniform cut it is necessary to have a smooth surface.
-The best ways of achieving this are care in the original preparation of the lawn (ie obtaining a smooth seed bed which is sufficiently and uniformly firm to reduce the risk of settlement) and top dressing the existing lawn with sandy compost material so as to gradually smooth out the hollows.
+The best ways of achieving this are care in the original preparation of the lawn (ie obtaining a smooth seedbed which is sufficiently and uniformly firm to reduce the risk of settlement) and top dressing the existing lawn with sandy compost material so as to gradually smooth out the hollows.
 Rolling helps, of course, but rolling also causes consolidation which restricts root development and impedes moisture penetration so that it is an operation which must not be overemphasized.

 When mowing, start at one edge of the lawn and push the mower continuously, rather than with a ‘push-pull’ motion, until you reach the end of the lawn.
 Then turn and mow in the other direction, the cut slightly overlapping the first cut.
 This produces the alternate light and dark bands which so many people admire.